Lump Sum vs Drip Feed Investing

 A study published by Vanguard compared the returns you would have received if you had invested a lump sum immediately vs if you had drip-fed a lump sum over a period of 12 months.
 They looked at 3 types of portfolios.
 100% stocks, 50/50 stocks/fixed income and 100% fixed income.
 And they looked at the data from 3 markets.
 The USA from 1926 to 2015, the UK from 1976 to 2015 and Australia from 1984 to 2015.

-They specifically looked at the difference in returns between the lump sum and drip feeding approaches.
-You can see the results in the figure below.
+They looked at the difference in returns between the lump sum and drip feeding approaches.
+You can see the results below.
 Take into account that the example assumes a few things.
 Firstly, trading in the local currency.
 Secondly, it includes dividend reinvestments (also known as the total return).
 And finally, no transaction costs/taxes.

 Lump Sum Beats Drip Feeding 65% Of The Time